CloudConfusion/cloudconfusion.github.io/_posts/azure/2017-09-27-reset-ghost-blog-password-on-azure.markdown

 you‘ll get an sqllite prompt so type

-UPDATE users SET password=‘$2a$10$UvclXkN3qwFqEj7nT2uGBedStIdt4rshca5JSzsj9bygk3U/IA7F6ÔÇ▓ WHERE email = ÔÇÿname@domain.com‘;
+UPDATE users SET password=‘$2a$10$UvclXkN3qwFqEj7nT2uGBedStIdt4rshca5JSzsj9bygk3U/IA7F WHERE email = 'name@domain.com‘;

 This will set the password of whichever email address to password (change it once you‘re in.
 Don‘t forget it this time), and remember the ;

 Once that happened, I uploaded it back.
 Tried it and was reminded I was still locked out ya total gimp.
-I hadn‘t unlocked my user accountÔÇª
+I hadn‘t unlocked my user account

 Sooo lucky I still had the ubuntu shell open

 sqlite3 ghost.db (again!)

-UPDATE users SET status=‘active‘ WHERE email = ÔÇÿname@domain.com‘;
+UPDATE users SET status=‘active‘ WHERE email = 'name@domain.com‘;

 NOW you‘re reset AND unlocked.
 Easy GG.